Arise – go! Sell all you possess.

 going to the poor, being poor,

-being one of them, one of Me.
+being one with them, one with Me.

 Little – be always little!
 Be simple, poor, childlike.